 What to Grow in Your Garden During the Winter

-Winter is typically not a busy season in the gardener’s calendar – with good reason.
-However, the winter does not have to be a complete write off for any home gardeners as there are still vegetables and plants that you can sow at home this winter – (particularly this year which seems to be strangely milder than normal!)
-Here are some ideas that are sure to get you out in the garden this January and how it is done!
+Winter is not typically a busy season in the gardener’s calendar.
+However, the winter does not have to be a complete write off for any home gardeners as there are still vegetables and plants that you can sow at home during this period.
+Here are some ideas that are sure to get you out in the garden this January and how it is done.

 - Carrots – The Adelaide variety of carrots takes exceptionally well to growing late in the year and makes an ideal summer harvest.